BensonBen/latcha-challenge-question-two/readme.md

 - See [DotEnv](https://github.com/motdotla/dotenv) for more information on the environment variable loader.
 - See [Express](https://github.com/expressjs/express) for more information on the http server that was used.
 - See [Helmet](https://github.com/helmetjs/helmet) for more information on the potential security enhancements that could be used.
-- See [Helmet](https://github.com/helmetjs/helmet) for more information on the potential security enhancements that could be used.
 - See [Http-Status](https://github.com/adaltas/node-http-status) for more information on Standardized HTTP Statuses that were used.
 - See [Joi](https://www.npmjs.com/package/joi) for more information on the validation that was done on user requests.
-- See [Lodash](https://github.com/lodash/lodash) for more information on the boiler plate javascript utility functions that were used.
 - See [Lodash](https://github.com/lodash/lodash) for more information on the boiler plate javascript utility functions that were used.
 - See [Reflect-Metadata](https://github.com/rbuckton/reflect-metadata) for more information on how dependency injection was enabled in typescript.
 - See [SQL Lite 3](https://github.com/mapbox/node-sqlite3) for more information on the in memory SQL Lite database that was used.